 The basic fundamentals of prepping are to be prepared for future uncertainties and to develop self-reliance.
 In the long term, this can actually save money.

-Preppers tend to study skills that allow them to handle problems on their own, such as plumbing, mechanics, sewing, cooking and carpentry.
+Preppers tend to study skills that allow them to handle problems on their own, such as plumbing, mechanics, sewing, cooking, and carpentry.
 This do-it-yourself mindset saves them money in the long run as they don’t have to hire outsiders to do these jobs for them.
-Not only does this self-reliance save on costly repairs; it also builds confidence.
+Not only does this self-reliance save on costly repairs, but it also builds confidence.

 Prepping Provides Peace of Mind